zchee/golang-wiki/Courses.md

   * University of Sofia "St. Kliment Ohridski", Faculty of Mathematics and Informatics has elective course named "Programming with Go", taught by K. Vladimiroff: http://fmi.golang.bg (bulgarian) and their [[public lectures](https://github.com/fmi/go-lectures)] - (also in bulgarian)
   * Free University of Berlin (Germany) had a course [Introduction to Go Programming](http://w3.inf.fu-berlin.de/lehre/WS12/go/) in Spring 2013.
   * J.W.
 Goethe University (Frankfurt/Main, Germany) had a course [Introduction to Go Programming](http://www.sepl.informatik.uni-frankfurt.de/2014-ws/b-ps2/index.de.html) in Spring 2015 (in german)
+  * University of Pennsylvania had a course on [Go Programming](https://www.seas.upenn.edu/~cis193/) in Spring 2017.

 # Programming Concepts